hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

-Once you have finished modifying the job specification, use [`plan` command](/docs/commands/plan.html) to invoke a dry-run of the scheduler to see what would happen if your ran the updated job:
+Once you have finished modifying the job specification, use [`plan` command](/docs/commands/plan.html) to invoke a dry-run of the scheduler to see what would happen if you ran the updated job:

 ```
 $ nomad plan example.nomad